A Different Way to Raise Your Kids

 Instead of being the most challenging thing you will ever do, parenting will become fun and relatively stress-free.

-As your children question your authority—as all kids do—you will train them to understand who's who in the parenting court.
+As your children question your authority—as all kids will do—you will train them to understand who's who in the parenting court.

 In other words, you and your spouse are looking for ways to checkmate your kids when they disobey.
 If you do this successfully, not only will your marriage be stronger and survive the vicissitudes of raising kids, but your kids will be happier too.